-Biology at Oxford is a single honours degree course taught jointly by the Departments of Plant Sciences and Zoology.
+Biology at Oxford is a single honours degree course taught by the Department of Biology.

 The course combines traditional core topics, such as animal and plant evolution and systematics, with modern developments and techniques in all spheres of biology, from the molecular and cellular to the whole organismal and ecological.
 It makes full use of Oxford’s major research expertise in all these areas, and one of the course’s major strengths is the fundamental association between teaching and research.
 We believe that the focus on biology in depth over three or four years, in combination with the tutorial system and world-class scientific research, provides a degree course that is second to none.

 Oxford is extremely well endowed with a whole variety of facilities of enormous value to our staff and students.
 These include the University Museum of Natural History, the first purpose-built museum of its kind in the country; the Botanic Garden and Harcourt Arboretum, which include a national reference collection of 7,000 different types of plants; the Fielding Druce Herbarium, which contains some of the oldest and most important botanical collections in the UK; and Wytham Woods, which is one of the best studied broadleaved woodlands in the world.
 Also based at Wytham is the University Farm, now managed by the Food Animal Initiative (FAI), a business whose aim it is to turn animal welfare benefits into commercially viable systems and thereby to improve farm profits and ethical standards in the farming industry.
 All are used for teaching in one part of the course or other, and biology students are encouraged to use these facilities to the full, either for serious work, or simply for pure enjoyment.